orochigalois/SG_based_on_WP/wp-content/themes/sg/readme.md

 ###8.
 We have only designed one class : \sg\inc\class\Book.php
 Each Book instance will represent one book on the shelf on libray page, and be stored in one wp_post in database

+###9.
+How to go live

+a.upload all files under theme folder except 'vendor' and 'node_modules'

+b.upload wp-admin/async-upload.php

+c.remove the db,import sg_2019-09-04_clean_version_with_mailgun_setup.sql

+d.run srdb

+e.remove srdb

+f.remove all under wp-content\uploads\

+g.register a new user and upload all Books to server

+h.update admin password,deactive all plugins